UoB-HPC/GW4-Isambard/docs/RunningJobs.md

 * pascalq - To run on the four dual-card Nvidia Tesla P100 "Pascal" GPU nodes
 * all     - To run on any node type, not recommended for use

+KNLq is split into two sets of MCDRAM configuration, nodes 001-004 are in cache memory mode (quad_0) and nodes 005-008 are in flat memory mode (quad_100).
+These modes can be targeted using the `aoe=` PBS attribute.

 To see the available queues and their current state:

     qstat -q